Spring 2026 Drop-in Support Spaces--Meet weekly during the semester!

 Hosted by: Cindy Brown, LMHC

-Registration: Register via the Patient Portal or by calling CCPH directly (413-545-2337 x5).
-Students should plan to attend all sessions and participate in the full series.
+Registration: Register via the Patient Portal or by calling CCPH directly (413-545-2337 ext 5).
+Students are encouraged to attend all sessions of a series.

 Stress GPS (Gaining Practical Skills)